isfegu/samuel/README.md

 Currently _Samuel_ can be used from:

 * Rust as a crate
-* Javascript/Typescript as a WebAssembly package
+* Javascript/Typescript as a
+  * WebAssembly Node.js module
+  * Native Node.js module
 * Python as a Wheel package
 * C/C++ as an static lib
 * <https://dothyphen.fermyon.app/> as an HTTP EndPoint